RedonAlla/RA.Utilities/README.md

 Here’s how the folders map to architectural layers:

-* **`Api/`**: This solution folder contains all projects related to the web layer.
-This includes the main API setup, custom middlewares, authentication/authorization helpers, and OpenAPI (Swagger) configuration.
-This aligns perfectly with the API & Web concern.
+* **`Api/`**: Contains all projects related to the presentation layer (ASP.NET Core).
+This includes API setup, middleware, authentication, and OpenAPI configuration.
+This layer depends on `Application` and `Core`.

-* **`Application/`**: This holds the `RA.Utilities.Feature` project, which is the core of your application logic.
-As your documentation states, this is where the CQRS pattern is implemented, promoting a Vertical Slice Architecture.
+* **`Application/`**: Holds the core application logic, implementing CQRS and Vertical Slice Architecture.
+It contains feature-specific handlers and business rules.
+This layer depends on `Core` but knows nothing about `Api` or `Infrastructure`.

-* **`Core/`**: This contains the foundational building blocks of your application that have minimal dependencies.
-Projects for shared exceptions and constants reside here, which can be referenced by any other project in the solution.
+* **`Core/`**: Contains the foundational building blocks of the entire solution.
+These projects have minimal to zero external dependencies and include shared domain models, exceptions, and constants.
+All other layers depend on `Core`.

-* **`Data/`**: This is your data access layer.
-It's well-organized with abstractions (`RA.Utilities.Data.Abstractions`) and a concrete implementation using Entity Framework (`RA.Utilities.Data.EntityFramework`).
+* **`Data/`**: The data access layer, responsible for persistence.
+It includes abstractions (`RA.Utilities.Data.Abstractions`) and a concrete implementation using Entity Framework (`RA.Utilities.Data.EntityFramework`).

-* **`Infrastructure/`**: This folder is for projects that interact with external systems.
-The `A.Utilities.Integrations` project is a good example, standardizing how you call other APIs.
+* **`Infrastructure/`**: For projects that interact with out-of-process, external systems.
+The `RA.Utilities.Integrations` project is a good example, standardizing how you call other APIs.

-* **`Logging/`**: You've correctly isolated logging as a cross-cutting concern into its own set of projects, making it easy to manage and configure.
+* **`Logging/`**: Isolates logging as a cross-cutting concern, making it easy to manage and configure across the entire application.

-* **`documentation/`**: It's great to see documentation treated as a first-class citizen within the solution structure.
+* **`documentation/`**: Treats documentation as a first-class citizen within the solution.

-Overall, this is a robust structure for a reusable utilities library.
-It's clean, scalable, and easy for other developers to understand.
+This structure enforces the **Dependency Rule**: source code dependencies can only point inwards.
+For example, `Api` can depend on `Application`, but `Application` cannot depend on `Api`.
+This makes the core business logic independent of any specific UI or infrastructure.

 ## How the Pieces Fit Together
 The solution is broken down into several NuGet packages, each addressing a specific concern: